 Your days are likely filled with stress and grief.
 Losing someone you love to an accident is tough.
 We are truly sorry it happened.
 We want to be able to get justice for you and your family.
 We can make this tough time easier by helping you with your wrongful death claim.
-Please call us for a free consultation.
+Please call us and speak to a Cheyenne Wyoming wrongful death attorney for a free consultation.

 Not everyone is eligible to bring a claim on behalf of a passed loved one.
 There are laws regarding who is allowed to bring the claim.
 It is not always going to be the spouse or the child of the deceased.
 It could be a parent or sibling who was financially reliant on the deceased loved one.
 The only way to know for sure is to call a lawyer and discuss the claim.

 Our Wyoming wrongful death attorney Fred Harrison can help guide you and your family to determine who the right person to bring your claim is.
 This way you know for sure you’re starting off the whole process error free.
 Having the right person bring the claim, as well as the right person guiding you, can make all the difference in the world when it comes to a successful claim.

 Don’t Try to Do This Without an Attorney

 You don’t want to be kicking yourself later on because you never hired an attorney.
 Go ahead and call a lawyer.
 You deserve to have someone on your side who knows what they are doing.
 You’ve likely never had to do this before.
 Don’t try to do it alone.
 Chances are you won’t get the results that you and your family deserve.